Your goat is something that challenges you. Usually, it’s a thing that you don’t want to practice, and when you do, it’s a frustrating time.

-The EMOM should have built in rest.
-If you’re going non-stop for the entire minute it’s will become taxing and miss the point of skill work.
+The EMOM should have built-in rest.
+If you’re going non-stop for the entire minute, it will become taxing, and you miss the point of skill work.

-You don’t want strength to be a limiter in this kind of training.
+You don’t want strength to be a limiter in this training.
 Although the workloads shouldn’t be easy either.
 Movement patterns change at super light weights, and neurological adaptations happen at higher intensities.

 The best advice here is to stay under the threshold of physical failure, so you can focus on hitting a perfect rep every time.
 But if you can string together reps for longer than 30 seconds, increase the weight to challenge the nervous system a bit more.

-Be sure select a reps set that you don’t have to rest in the middle of the set.
+Select a rep set that you don’t have to rest in the middle of the set.

 Getting it Done

-If you have a struggle that you would like to improve, make a commitment to a working in a goat day at least once per week.
+If you have a struggle that you would like to improve, commit to working on a goat day at least once per week.